Buchstaber invariant, minimal non-simplices and related topics

 One of the key advances in genome assembly that has led to a significant improvement in contig lengths has been improved algorithms for utilization of paired reads (mate-pairs).
 While in most assemblers, mate-pair information is used in a post-processing step, the recently proposed Paired de Bruijn Graph (PDBG) approach incorporates the mate-pair information directly in the assembly graph structure.
 However, the PDBG approach faces difficulties when the variation in the insert sizes is high.
 To address this problem, we first transform mate-pairs into edge-pair histograms that allow one to better estimate the distance between edges in the assembly graph that represent regions linked by multiple mate-pairs.
 Further, we combine the ideas of mate-pair transformation and PDBGs to construct new data structures for genome assembly: pathsets and pathset graphs.

 The collection represents proceedings of the XVIII international conference “Problems of Theoretical Cybernetics” (Penza, 19–23 June, 2017), that is sponsored by Russian Foundation for Basic Research (project N 17-01-20217-г).
 The conference subject area includes: control systems synthesis, complexity, reliability, and diagnostics; automata; computer languages and programming; graph theory; combinatorics; coding theory; theory of pattern recognition; mathematical programming and operations research, mathematical theory of intelligence systems; applied mathematical logic; functional systems theory; optimal control theory; applications of cybernetics in natural science and technology.
-For scientists and specialists in areas of mathematical cybernetics, discrete mathematics, computer science and their applications.

 This volume contains a selection of contributions from the "First International Conference in Network Analysis," held at the University of Florida, Gainesville, on December 14-16, 2011.
 The remarkable diversity of fields that take advantage of Network Analysis makes the endeavor of gathering up-to-date material in a single compilation a useful, yet very difficult, task.
 The purpose of this volume is to overcome this difficulty by collecting the major results found by the participants and combining them in one easily accessible compilation.